citrusvanilla/tinyflux/README.rst

 Supported Python Versions
 *************************

-TinyFlux has been tested with Python 3.7 - 3.11 and PyPy-3.9.
+TinyFlux has been tested with Python 3.7 - 3.11 and PyPy-3.9 on Linux and Windows platforms.

 Example Code Snippets
 *********************